“A zine is most commonly a small circulation self-published work of original or appropriated texts and images usually reproduced via photocopier.”

 The Happy Hired Hand, October 2014 – A zine about minimum requirements for keeping your hired hands happy.

 #YesAllWomen, June 2014 – The #YesAllWomen phenomenon showed the world how much sexism is still prevalent in our world and how much some people were out of touch with how much.
-This zine is dedicated to some of the powerful stories and Tweets that men, women, and trans* individuals shared and some of the responses they received.
+This zine is dedicated to some of the powerful stories and Tweets that individuals shared and some of the responses they received.
 As a caution, while most of the responses were simply out-of-touch, some were violent and threatening.
 Some content may be upsetting to some readers.

 Chupacabra, June 2014 -This zine project explores the idea that maybe the chupacabra has gotten a bad wrap.
 Did anyone sit and wonder what it might be like to be el chupacabra?
 Hated and feared by all?
 What if the sheep may be so fearful and disgusted with el chupacabra that they bring about their own demise; leaving the poor creature alone and shunned?